-Set the throttle to about one third open to see if any power is available.
+Open the throttle to see if any power is available.
 If no power is available, the throttle must be closed again so as to prevent the engine unexpectedly bursting into life at an awkward moment.
-In the simulated exercise the partial power check serves to warm the engine.
+In the simulated exercise, the partial power check serves to warm the engine.

 Assuming the partial power check proved no power is available, make a simulated MAYDAY call.
 The call can be spoken, but do not press the push-to-talk button!

 The mayday transmission must be done reasonably early in the pattern because height is being lost, reducing the effective radio range (line of sight).
 Normally, this transmission is made on the frequency in use.
 However, if there is no response, or the frequency in use is considered inappropriate (for example, 119.1 aerodrome traffic), a change to 121.5 (touch) should be made and 7700 (touch) selected on the transponder.